stackforge/networking-cisco/doc/source/reference/ml2-nexus.rst

 When a VM is removed or a subnet is removed and dhcp is enabled, a delete port-event is received by the nexus driver.
-If the port exists in the nexus driver's port data base, the driver will remove it from the data base as well as remove the trunk vlan on the Nexus 9K device.
+If the port exists in the nexus driver's port data base, the driver will remove it from the data base as well as remove the trunk vlan on the Nexus device.

-To remove the trunk vlan from interface on the Nexus switch, it sends :command:`switchport trunk allowed vlan remove <vlanid>`.
+To remove the trunk vlan from interface on the Nexus switch, it sends :command:`switchport trunk allowed vlan remove <vlanid>` and possibly :command:`no switchport trunk native vlan <vlanid>` if it was sent during vlan creation.
 The driver then checks if the vlan is used on any other interfaces.
 If not, it will remove the vlan from the Nexus switch as well by issuing :command:`no vlan <vlanid>`.

+If a port-channel was previously created for baremetal port events as described in :ref:`nexus_vlan_create` and if there are no more port-bindings referencing the created port-channel, the Nexus Driver will do as follows:

+* The ethernet interfaces will be removed as members to the port-channel by issuing :command:' no channel-group ' on each participating Nexus Switch interface,
+* The port-channel will be completely removed from the Nexus Switch(s) by issuing :command:`no port-channel <id>` on each participating switch,
+* And the port-channel/vpc id released back into the Nexus driver vpc-id pool.

 VXLAN Overlay Creation
 ~~~~~~~~~~~~~~~~~~~~~~